dasundev/laravel-textit/README.md

 # Laravel Textit

-Laravel Textit will help you to integrate your sms gateway very easily on your laravel application.
+Laravel Textit will help you to integrate your SMS gateway very easily on your laravel application.

 ## Installation